 If you are using Expo, you may need to run a prebuild or create a new build:

-To create the passkeys associated with the correct website, the appOrigin must be added to the ReactNativeExtension.
+To create passkeys associated with the correct website, you must configure the appOrigin

 const dynamicClient = createClient({